softaria/math-processor/README.md

 ```
 {
  "ok": {"true" or "false"}
  "result": {Only exists if ok=true.
-Contains the execution result}.
+Contains the execution result}
  "error: {Only exists if ok=false.
-Contains human readable error description.
+Contains human readable error description}
  "errorCode": {Only exists if ok=False.
-Contains error code (see below).
+Contains error code (see below)}
 }
 ```